snyggt/pokemon-battle/README.md

 ### Install

+**This repository is using pnpm as its package manager.** Follow [install instructions](https://pnpm.io/installation)

-Install all dependencies needed for the project, make sure you are standing in the root folder
+Install all dependencies needed for the project, make sure you are standing in the root directory.

 ```bash
 pnpm install